-Copper Fox is required to make US \$40,000 annual option payments on certain mineral and patented claims held by an arms-length third party that are included within the Sombrero Butte project.
-On completion of these annual payments (US \$160,000 remains to be paid), Copper Fox will hold an undivided 100% working interest in the Sombrero Butte property.
-The option agreement is in good standing as long as the annual payments are made, with the next payment due by October 15, 2018.
+Copper Fox is required to make four US \$40,000 annual option payments (\$160,000 total) on certain mineral and patented claims held by an arms-length third party that are included within the Sombrero Butte project.
+On completion of these annual payments, Copper Fox will hold an undivided 100% working interest in the property.
+The option agreement remains in good standing as long as the annual payments are made, with the next payment due by October 15, 2018.

 The project is located in the Laramide Porphyry Copper Province in Arizona and contains two clusters of mineralized breccia pipes which elsewhere in the district are known to overlie buried porphyry copper deposits.
 Exploration to date has identified two large chargeability anomalies that are at the drill ready stage.
 No field work was completed on the project in 2017.

-No work was completed on the project during the Q1 2018.
+No work was completed on the project during Q2 2018.
 Copper Fox is planning a surface mapping and sampling program to better define the surface alteration patterns related to the positive chargeability anomalies outlined in 2015.
-The work is to be completed on the Arizona permits at an estimated cost of approximately US \$25,000.
-This work is expected to be completed before the end of July 2018.
+The work is to be completed on the Arizona permits portion of the project at an estimated cost of approximately US \$25,000.
+This work is expected to be completed before the end of Q3 2018.